Recent Mad Trraveller

 Taj Mahal

-Taj Mahal, Agra The Taj Mahal is a mausoleum commissioned by Mughal Emperor Shah Jahan for his wife Mumtaz Mahal, who died in 1631 during the birth of their fourteenth child.
-Construction began in 1632 and was completed in 1653, employing an estimated 20,000 artisans and using materials sourced across Asia – white Makrana marble from Rajasthan, jasper from Punjab, jade from China, lapis...
+Taj Mahal, Agra The Taj Mahal was commissioned by Mughal Emperor Shah Jahan for his wife Mumtaz Mahal, who died in 1631 during the birth of their fourteenth child.
+Construction began in 1632 and was completed in 1653, employing an estimated 20,000 artisans and using materials sourced across Asia – white Makrana marble from Rajasthan, jasper from Punjab, jade and crystal from China, lapis...

 read more